 College Costs: On-Campus vs. Online

-According to the not-for-profit education organization the College Board, average costs of tuition and fees are as follows:
+According to U.S. News and World Report, the average costs of tuition and fees, as of the 2018-19 school year, are as follows:

 Finding an Online Degree

 Looking for the perfect online degree?
 Study.com has an easy system for matching students with a degree that works for them.
 Users input their education level, their goals and a few more details and get a list of schools and programs that might work.
 Here are some things to consider for when searching for an online degree:

 - Is the school regionally or nationally accredited?
 Accreditation is incredibly important -- it tells potential students that certain educational standards are being met at the institution.